lite-xl/lite-xl.github.io/docs/developer-guide/creating-syntaxes.md

 assigning token types to each match.
 These different token types are then given different colors by your chosen color scheme.

-Like other plugins, syntax definitions are sourced from the following folders, in order:

-- `/usr/share/lite-xl/plugins/`
-- `$HOME/.config/lite-xl/plugins/`

-NOTE: The exact location of these folders depends on the OS and installation method.
-For example, on Windows, the variable `$USERPROFILE` will be used instead of `$HOME`.

-The user module folder for Lite XL can generally be found in these places:

-- Windows: `C:\Users\(username)\.config\lite-xl`
-- macOS: `/Users/(usernmame)/.config/lite-xl`
-- Linux: `/home/(username)/.config/lite-xl`

-So, to create a new syntax definition on Linux, you can just create a `.lua` file in your `$HOME/.config/lite-xl/plugins/` folder.

 ## What syntax token types are supported?

 The supported syntax token types, defined by `lite-xl/core/style.lua`, are: